swiftmyday/ParseServer-SwiftMyDay/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/swiftmyday/ParseServer-SwiftMyDay)

-1. Create a Heroku account
-2. Click "Deploy to heroku" button
+1. Click "Deploy to heroku" button
+2. Create a Heroku account if you already don't have one, then go back and click again the "deploy to heroku" button.
 3. Fill the form
+4. You will be required to input `DATABASE_URI`.
+Follow the steps below in the Mongo DB database section
-4. You will be prompt to input `DATABASE_URI`, `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `BUCKET_NAME`.
-In order to get these values follow steps down below for AWS and MongoDB
+5. You also will be required to input `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `BUCKET_NAME`.
+Follow the steps below in Amazon Web Services (AWS) S3 bucket section to obtain all those values.
-5. Click deploy and your server will be up and running
+6. Click deploy and your server will be up and running
-6. Go to Settings > copy the URL under domains next to "Your app can be found at"
+7. Go to Settings > copy the URL under domains next to "Your app can be found at"
-7. Click on **Reveal Config Vars** and replace the SERVER_URL with the url from step 6.
+8. Click on **Reveal Config Vars** and replace the SERVER_URL with the url from step 6.
 Make sure the /parse is at the end of the URL.
 Ex: https://swiftmydayserver.herokuapp.com/Parse

+<br></br>
+## Deploy your server locally 🖥️

+To run the server on your local machine just follow these steps:

+1. Make sure to have the latest Node js version installed [NodeJS](https://nodejs.org/en)
+2. Clone this repository and change directory to it.
+3. Run `npm install`.
+4. Install a MongoDB database locally.
+[Install MongoDB](https://www.mongodb.com/docs/v3.0/tutorial/install-mongodb-on-os-x/)
+5. Run `mongo` to connect to your database, just to make sure it's working.
+Once you see a mongo prompt, exit with `Control-D`.
+6. Launch Parse Server with `npm start`.
+By default it will run on `localhost/parse`.

+Your Parse Server is now running and is connected to your local database named `dev` in which the data is stored that you manage via Parse Server.

 ##
 <br></br>
-## Create and connect AWS
+# Databases

+<br></br>
+## Amazon Web Services (AWS) S3 Bucket

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/Amazon_Web_Services_Logo.svg/2560px-Amazon_Web_Services_Logo.svg.png"  width="80">